What is Empower U?

 Can I bring my kids?

 The material is appropriate for middle school and above.
-So, that is up to you.

 Is childcare offered?